summer-of-maps/2016-BCGP-LeafletMap/README.md

 # 2016-BCGP-LeafletMap
 All severe crashes (one or more major injury/fatality) mapped with census variables.
-The census variables used here were based off of the DVRPC's Indicators of Potential Disadvantage, which lists low-income and minority groups in the Delaware Valley.
+The census variables used here were based off of the DVRPC's <a href="http://www.dvrpc.org/GetInvolved/TitleVI/">Indicators of Potential Disadvantage</a>, which lists low-income and minority groups in the Delaware Valley.

 <strong>The Webmap</strong><br>
 Crash and census tract data was originally in shapefile format, but it was converted into JavaScript files using QGIS.